OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:13

-> from the descendants of Elizaphan, Shimri and Jeiel;
+> From the descendants of Elizaphan were Shimri and Jeiel;
-> from the descendants of Asaph, Zechariah and Mattaniah;
+> from the descendants of Asaph were Zechariah and Mattaniah;

 ## 2 Chronicles 29:14

-> from the descendants of Heman, Jehiel and Shimei;
+> From the descendants of Heman were Jehiel and Shimei;
-> from the descendants of Jeduthun, Shemaiah and Uzziel.
+> from the descendants of Jeduthun were Shemaiah and Uzziel.

 ---